Contact dermatoscopy and polarised light

 Switching from polarised to non-polarised light

 Switching between polarised and non-polarised illumination helps with differentiated assessment and diagnosis.
-For example, when using the HEINE DELTA 30 or DELTAone, the toggle button can be used to conveniently switch from one mode to the other.
+For example, when using the HEINE DELTA 30 PRO, DELTA 30 or DELTAone, it is easy to switch from one mode to the other (toggle button).
 There is no need to change the contact plate.
 Polarisation illumination is automatically available when the instrument is switched on.

 Example: Melanoma